DigitalForgeLLC/ticket-smith-resources/user_story_template.md

-# User Story Ticket Template

-## Usage Instructions for Claude
+# Usage Instructions for Claude

 When provided with a brief feature description, expand it using this template by: